-Since I taunted you with Halloween yesterday I thought I’d give you something to make for your Halloween dinner party.
+Today I wanted to give you an easy recipe to make for your Halloween dinner party.

 Cincinnati chili is similar to a regular meaty chili except it has unusual spices that you see more in pumpkin pie than an all-American stew.
-Traditionally it’s a meat chili that has kidney beans as an optional topping as well as shredded cheese and onions.
+Traditionally, it’s a meat chili that has kidney beans as an optional topping along with shredded cheese and onions.
 Then oddly enough it’s served over pasta.

 This one uses vegan ground and the lentils for the meaty texture.
 The unusual spices blend in more than you expect, but there are Cincinnati chili lovers and haters.
 Because of the extra spices the ingredient list may look intimidating, but most things on the list are a quick measure and you’re done!

 This looks especially spooky over spinach pasta, but it would work well over black forbidden rice too.
 You can cut out ghost shapes out a slice of vegan cheese.
 Black sesame seeds or nigella seeds make great eyes!